• flatiron therapist nyc

 Uncovering unconscious motivations...

-Sorting through hidden feelings, defense mechanisms, and motivations that may be preventing you from getting unstuck and truly connecting in your relationships.
+Understanding how your underlying feelings, fantasies, defense mechanisms, and motivations may be preventing you from getting unstuck and truly connecting in your relationships.

 Individual Therapy